Making Parents Partners

 Research shows that getting parents involved pays off.
 When parents play a part in their child's academic career, students have better school attendance, make greater achievement gains, and have fewer behavior problems.
 What can your school do to make parents partners in the process of teaching their child to read?

-This teleconference was produced by Reading Rockets in partnership with the National Association of State Directors of Special Education (NASDSE), the National Education Association (NEA), the International Reading Association (IRA), and the National Association of Bilingual Education (NABE).
-Funding for this teleconference was provided by the U.S. Department of Education, Office of Special Education.
+This webcast was produced by Reading Rockets in partnership with the National Association of State Directors of Special Education (NASDSE), the National Education Association (NEA), the International Reading Association (IRA), and the National Association of Bilingual Education (NABE).
+Funding for this webcast was provided by the U.S. Department of Education, Office of Special Education.

 Karen L. Mapp is President of the Institute for Responsive Education

 Susan Hall is Project Director, Early Intervention Program for the Porter County Reading Foundation

 Tom Bowmann is Director of Elementary Curriculum and Instruction for the Baltimore City Public School System